dariansweb/dariansweb.github.io/lpi-exams/lpic-1/exam1.md

 2. Which configuration file contains the kernel boot parameters in a Debian-based Linux system?

-3.    hich command can be used to view the CPU information on a Linux system?
+3. Which command can be used to view the CPU information on a Linux system?

 4. Which command can be used to view the PCI devices installed on a Linux system?